enricocid/Music-Player-GO/FAQ.md

 ### How does Music Player GO categorized music tracks?

-Music is categorized by artists and folders.
+Music is categorized by artists, folders and albums.
 Artists' music are in turn categorized by albums.
 Folders can be considered albums.
 Each album consists of tracks of the same album.